dpm24800/my-dasi-journey/_posts/numpy/pc-numpy.md

-# NumPy Fundamentals
-NumPy (Numerical Python) is one of the most powerful and essential libraries in data science and machine learning.
-It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays

-**Why Use NumPy?**
-NumPy is fast and efficient when it comes to handling large datasets and performing mathematical computations.
-It provides a solid foundation for working with data in Python, making it crucial for data analysis, machine learning, and scientific computing.

-**Installing NumPy**
-Before you begin using NumPy, you need to install it.
-If you haven't installed it yet, you can do so using pip.
-`pip install numpy`

-Once installed, you can import NumPy into your Python script like this:
-`import numpy as np`

 ## Creating NumPy Arrays
 A NumPy array is similar to a list in Python but offers more functionality and is more